will-hanlen/website/src/the_creativity_necessity.md

 # The Creativity Necessity

-In the 21st century consumption is the default state, and creativity is no longer necessary for survival.
+In the modern world, consumption is the default state and creativity is no longer necessary for survival.
 This environment detaches us from our humanity and limits our personal growth.
 We overcome this by consistently creating valuable things and sharing them with others.